Victoria Park station (Toronto): Subway infrastructure in the vicinity

 Subway trains travelling eastbound towards Victoria Park station from Main Street station exit the tunnel at the Thyra Portal several hundred feet from Victoria Park into an outdoor section of track.
-Then, a short section of the line is elevated through Victoria Park Station.
+Then, a short section of the line is elevated through the station.
 Continuing east after the station, the track returns to ground level and angles northeast, diagonal to the street grid.
 Warden Woods Park, a city park that is mostly covered in forest with a central trail, is located on the northwest side of the tracks (on the left side of a train travelling eastbound).
 The scenery is thus relatively unique—subway trains travelling through forest, particularly when lush trees conceal the neighbourhood on the other side of the tracks in the summer with their leaves.

 Nearby landmarks

 The stark, unadorned brick towers of the Crescent Town neighbourhood stand to the northwest of the station and are connected by an enclosed pedestrian walkway, which is elevated over Victoria Park Avenue.
 The Dentonia Park Golf Club is located immediately to the north of the station and is visible through the windows of the westbound platform.
 The four apartment towers of Teesdale Place stand immediately northeast of the station.
 They appear similar to Crescent Town but are wider in profile.
 Cambridge Place at 30 Denton Avenue is a massive apartment building that towers just east of the surface transfer plaza.
 A significant belt of forested green space with walking paths is located north of the station, passing from the southwest corner of Warden Avenue and St. Clair Avenue East (across the street from Warden station) to the Don Valley at the foot of Don Mills Road.
 Shoppers World Danforth in Danforth Village is located southwest of the station at Victoria Park and Danforth avenues.